 This article will help us understand how to receive this gift of resurrection life from Isa al Masih.

 This article addresses some confusion about the crucifixion of Isa al Masih, reviewing what the Holy Qur’an and different Islamic scholars have written about it.
+This other also examines the crucifixion and this the resurrection.

 The women who had come with Jesus from Galilee followed Joseph and saw the tomb and how his body was laid in it.56 Then they went home and prepared spices and perfumes.
 But they rested on the Sabbath in obedience to the commandment.
 (Luke 23: 55-56)